jennykut12/github.io/_posts/2024-02-10-How-to-Secure-a-Network-Traffic.md

 tags: [Azure, VirtualMachines, blog, vm, NetworkSecurityGroup,IPAddress, RDP, SSH, NSG]
 ---

-## How to Secure a Network Traffic
+## How to setup RDP on an Azure VM

 ### Introduction